„Brew a better world“

 The graphic above shows what our six focal points can contribute to the global development goals.
 For instance, responsible consumption supports goal no. 3 of the agenda („Healthy living and well-being of humans of every age“) just as well as our focal point of health and safety at work.
 Our focal point of sustainable procurement supports goal no. 8 („Good workplaces and economic growth“) and goal no. 12 („Ensurement of sustainable means of consumption and production“).

-Solar energy for the brewery Villach
+Solar energy for Villacher Bier

 Download our latest sustainability reports as PDF files: